 After speaking to a representative, you should receive an offer within one business day.
 The proposal will come in the form of a SMART Box disclosure form.
 This comparison tool clearly explains everything you need to know about your loan, like the total cost, individual payment amount, fees, etc.

-Your offer will most likely amount to approximately 10% of your annual revenue.
+Your offer will likely amount to approximately 10% of your annual revenue.
 If you accept the offer, funds will appear in your bank account as soon as the next business day.

-Both products can be renewed after you’ve paid back 50% of your outstanding balance.
-If you renew your business term loan or line of credit, OnDeck will waive all of the interest on the existing loan.
-For business term loans, your next origination fee is likely to be on the lower side.
-If you renew a third business term loan, you will most likely have no origination fee at all.
+You can renew both products after you’ve paid back 50% of your outstanding balance.
+If you renew your business term loan or line of credit, OnDeck will waive all interest on the existing loan.
+Your next origination fee will likely be lower for business term loans.
+If you renew a third business term loan, you will likely have no origination fee.

 OnDeck holds several advantages over the majority of the online business lending industry.
-First off, OnDeck has been funding small businesses since 2006.
-This makes them one of the oldest and most experienced online business lenders.
+First off, OnDeck has been funding small businesses since 2006, making it one of the oldest and most experienced online business lenders.

-Thanks to the aforementioned SMART Box model, new borrowers have every single piece of information they need before accepting an offer.
+Thanks to the SMART Box model, new borrowers have every piece of information they need before accepting an offer.
 And it’s not as if you’re relying on a mysterious computer algorithm to determine your rates, terms, and borrowing amount.